jakewalsh90/Terraform-Azure/Single-Region-Azure-BaseLab-with-Ansible/README.md

-# Single Region Base Lab Environment for Azure
+# Single Region Base Lab Environment for Azure - with Ansible

 ## Overview
 This code creates a simple Lab environment within a Single Azure Region, and also includes an Ubuntu Server VM with Ansible installed.
 For documentation please see [Single-Region-Azure-BaseLab](..//Single-Region-Azure-BaseLab) - this lab is identical, albeit for the Ansible elements.